LordGolias/antistasi/README.md

 The scripts that are run by the scheduler must manage their own memory.
 Specifically, the script must delete or schedule the deletion of all the resources it spawned (groups, vehicles, markers, etc.).

+## Spawn state and execution

+Clients can spawn missions and locations.
+When a client disconnects and nothing is done about it, a mission would be broken, as its resources would be transferred to the server (Arma internals) but the memory management (what should be deleted when) would be lost.

+To solve this issue, this mission has a spawn API that locally stores the current state of the spawn, transfers it to the server whenever the client disconnects, and makes the server continue its execution.

+This is achieved by having each spawn divided into execution blocks (the whole is denoted as a `spawn`), where each block can be picked by the server.

+The code responsible for this is defined in `spawn.sqf`.
+The spawn API has functions to modify the state `add/set/get/remove`, and a state to run a new spawn, `execute`.

 ## Persistent saving